-Pecha Kucha Night Dundee Vol 16 was at The Bonar Hall on Tuesday 8 November 2016.
-It was exactly 5 years to the day since PKN Dundee launched, so we joined forces for the fifth year with NEoN Digital Arts Festival + had birthday treats from KitschnBake!
+Pecha Kucha Night Dundee Vol 16 took place at The Bonar Hall on Tuesday 8 November 2016.
+It was exactly 5 years to the day since PKN Dundee launched, so we joined forces for the fifth year with NEoN Digital Arts Festival + had some birthday treats from KitschnBake!

 Pecha Kucha Nights run in over 900 cities around the world, they’re a quick-fire way of hearing from people across the city and beyond, and tickets generally go fast…